cloudquery/docs/docs/developers/sdk/table/fetch-resolvers.md

 # Fetch Resolvers

-Fetch resolvers are functions to fetch resources from the source (the cloud provider).
+Fetch resolvers are functions to fetch resources from the source (a cloud provider for example).

 ## TableResolver